Riccardo Morandi: Career

 Morandi was born in Rome.
 After his graduation in 1927, Morandi gained experience in Calabria working with reinforced concrete in earthquake-damaged areas.
 On his return to Rome to open his own office, he continued with his technical exploration of reinforced and prestressed concrete structures and embarked on the design of a series of novel cinema structures and bridges.His numerous later works include his work on the Fiumicino Airport (Rome) in 1970.

-Morandi was appointed professor of bridge design both at the University of Florence and the University of Rome, became a Fellow of the "Royal Society for the Encouragement of Arts, Manufactures and Commerce" (FRSA) in 1963, and get an honorary doctorate in architecture by Technical University of Munich (T.U.M.) in 1979.
+Morandi was appointed professor of bridge design both at the University of Florence and the University of Rome, became a Fellow of the "Royal Society for the Encouragement of Arts, Manufactures and Commerce" (FRSA) in 1963, and received an honorary doctorate in architecture by Technical University of Munich (T.U.M.) in 1979.

 Criticism of the cable-stayed bridges by Morandi

 Morandi's cable-stayed bridges are characterised by very few stays, often as few as two per span, and often with the spans constructed from prestressed concrete rather than the more-usual steel.

 Although these bridges are often impressive, they are less economic than bridges with multiple stays and have therefore been of little influence on other engineers.
 Bridges by Morandi have proved to require extensive maintenance and repairs over the years to pass bridge safety inspections, and cables embedded in concrete are difficult to inspect.

 On his General Rafael Urdaneta Bridge in Venezuela - where the cables of the stays are not covered with prestressed concrete (as instead intended from the initial project, and optimal for Morandi) - several exposed cables snapped from rapid corrosion, and all the stay-cables were replaced just 18 years after construction.

 About Ponte Morandi in Genoa (Polcevera Viaduct), since the 1970s Morandi himself had signaled and requested attention to the incorrect structural response of his bridge in Genoa, with the related safety risks, mentioning an unexpectedly fast corrosion as a possible reason for the problems, and has called for corrective works.

 In 2016 Ponte Morandi had been described by Antonio Brencich as a "failure of engineering", with escalating maintenance costs to keep it safe.
 Pier number 9 of the bridge collapsed on 14 August 2018, causing 43 fatalities.
 The other two stayed-piers remained standing, as did the other eight non-stayed piers.
 The cause of the collapse was still under investigation more than two years later.

-Morandi's similar but smaller Wadi el Kuf Bridge, in Libya, during October 2017 was closed for 2 days for safety reasons after inspections identified potential fractures in the bridge (After the alert, road transport engineers inspected the bridge and said that it needed only emergency maintenance and was safe; then was open again for light traffic, while local security officials are stopping heavily-loaded trucks from crossing in groups).
-Similar security alert follow in August 2018, but about this not other specific information is available about the bridge status (if closed or still open, exactly structure problems).
+Morandi's similar but smaller Wadi el Kuf Bridge, in Libya, was closed for 2 days in October 2017 for safety reasons.
+This was after inspections identified potential fractures in the bridge.
+After the alert, road transport engineers inspected the bridge concluding that it needed only emergency maintenance and was safe.
+It was open again for light traffic, while local security officials were stopping heavily-loaded trucks from crossing in groups.
+A similar security alert followed in August 2018.